 First: to avoid the tough cleanup and cheese dome, stir it.
 Because it is non stick coated do not use metal to stir.
 Secondly: While thick gooey cheese is awesome, if you want it thinner add a little milk and stir it in.

-My next use for this grill pan was to melt butter.
+My next use for the Cuisinart cheese melt grill pan was to melt butter.
 In this case we were grilling quesadillas and we were using it to butter the tortillas.
 In this case we cut about 1/8 of the stick of butter set it in the tray and placed it on the upper rack without the handle.
 In a few minutes we had melted butter and we were able to leave the tray on the rack right above the quesadilla we were working on so we didn’t loose a drop of butter into the grill while basting.
 Through out the process there were minimal bubbles and it did not burn it was perfect.
 Clean up was a breeze this time.
 This will be perfect for when we are grilling crab legs.

 For our 3rd try we used three slices of good old Kraft American slices of cheese.
 I broke the slices in half and placed them in the bottom of the cheese melting grill pan.
 I set the pan over medium low heat and within minutes it began to melt.
 Once it was about a quarter of the way melted I began to stir it every few minutes.
 At first it was a bit clumpy but was smoothing out with every stir.